aisiri3/CapstoneGods/README.md

 Go to the folder's directory, then 'cd backend' to go to the backend folder.
 First, we need to install [Rhubarb Lip-Sync](https://github.com/DanielSWolf/rhubarb-lip-sync/releases).
 Go to the link and download the correct zip file for your machine (e.g. if on Windows laptop, download Rhubarb-Lip-Sync-1.13.0-Windows.zip).

-Unzip the file, then place the Rhubarb folder in the backend folder.
+Unzip the file, then place the Rhubarb folder in the ***backend/workflows*** folder.
+Make sure to place it in the right place.
 Then, rename it from "Rhubarb-Lip-Sync-1.13.0-Windows" to simply "Rhubarb-Lip-Sync-1.13.0".

 Create a virtual environment with Python 3.9 and activate it:
 ```